PCRE2Project/pcre2/doc/html/README.txt

 You can specify CC and CFLAGS in the normal way to the "configure" command, in order to cross-compile PCRE2 for some other host.
-However, you should NOT specify --enable-rebuild-chartables, because if you do, the dftables.c source file is compiled and run on the local host, in order to generate the inbuilt character tables (the pcre2_chartables.c file).
-This will probably not work, because dftables.c needs to be compiled with the local compiler, not the cross compiler.
+However, you should NOT specify --enable-rebuild-chartables, because if you do, the pcre2_dftables.c source file is compiled and run on the local host, in order to generate the inbuilt character tables (the pcre2_chartables.c file).
+This will probably not work, because pcre2_dftables.c needs to be compiled with the local compiler, not the cross compiler.

 When --enable-rebuild-chartables is not specified, pcre2_chartables.c is created by making a copy of pcre2_chartables.c.dist, which is a default set of